Cwantic/Documentation/Python/Samples/lyre.md

 ![Image](../../Images/illustration256x165.png)

->This feature does not exists in MetaPiping 2024 so it is usefull that user can create his own COMMANDS based on the MetaL internal format and the existing documented commands.
+>This feature does not exists in MetaPiping 2024 so it is useful that user can create his own COMMANDS based on the MetaL internal format and the existing documented commands.

 >Since the user will have to create a COMMAND, the application will manage the undo/redo operations by itself !